msft-davidlee/contoso-coffee-house/DEVOPS.md

     2. The client secret can be generated from the  **Contoso Coffee House GitHub**.
     3. Use the subscription Id of your Azure Subscription.
     4. Use the tenant Id of your Azure AAD.
+3. On your GitHub forked repo, go to settings, then Actions on the left blade, scroll down to the bottom and under Workflow permissions check the read and write permissions option.
-3. Create a branch named demo or dev ```git branch checkout -b demo``` and push into your git remote repo to kick off the CI process.
+4. Create a branch named demo or dev ```git branch checkout -b demo``` and push into your git remote repo to kick off the CI process.
 Because you forked, you may see the following and it should be good to enable to workflow.
 ![Enable workflow](/doc/enableworkflow.png)
-4. You will need to run the CompleteSetup.ps1 script manually in CloudShell or your local Azure CLI ONCE the github action executed successfully.
+5. You will need to run the CompleteSetup.ps1 script manually in CloudShell or your local Azure CLI ONCE the github action executed successfully.
-5. To check if everything is setup successfully, review the script output for any errors.
+6. To check if everything is setup successfully, review the script output for any errors.
-6. Update your local host file to point to the public ip.
+7. Update your local host file to point to the public ip.

 ## Secrets
 | Name | Value |